Territorial limits and jurisdiction limits

 The 'territorial limits' are the countries and territories where the policy will provide cover to the policyholder.
-For policies issued in the UK there are normally two available policy options; 1.
-'United Kingdom' only or 2.
-'Worldwide excluding the USA and Canada'.
+For policies issued in the UK, there are normally two available policy options: 'United Kingdom' only or 'Worldwide excluding the USA and Canada'.

 The 'jurisdiction limits' are the countries and territories where the policy will accept the serving of formal legal action against the policyholder.
 For example, if a French client claims against you through the French legal system, 'Worldwide' jurisdiction means that the policy will provide cover in the French courts.
-Jurisdiction limits are usually the same as territorial limits (but not always) and as with territorial limits, there are normally two available policy options; 1.
-'United Kingdom' only or 2.
-'Worldwide excluding the USA and Canada'.
+Jurisdiction limits are usually the same as territorial limits (but not always), and as with territorial limits, there are normally two available policy options: 'United Kingdom' only or 'Worldwide excluding the USA and Canada'.

 Specialist professional indemnity insurance would need to be purchased by firms who operate or who have interests in the USA and Canada.

-For more information about this or to talk to one of our expects please call 0345 251 4000.
+For more information or a discussion with one of our experts, please call 0345 251 4000.